nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-create-a-scrollable-react-native-component-with-scrollview.md

 What's interesting is we are taking are most apparent component, which is our main GS component.
 We're getting the users info, and then, we are passing that all the way down to this `Profile`, but we're also going to pass it down to `Badge`.
 You can pass data down as deep as you want.

 We need to take all of the data that we are getting from GitHub and organize it in a way to looks good on the screen.
-What I'm going to do is I'm going to come up to the top of render, I'm going to stay inside of render, and I'm going to cache the `userInfo` property, just to save me some typing.
+What I'm going to do is I'm going to come up to the top of `render()`, I'm going to stay inside of render, and I'm going to cache the `userInfo` property, just to save me some typing.

 ```javascript
 class Profile extends React.Component{